How to Become a Nurse: Education, Licenses and Other Qualifications

 While formal training provides nurses with the technical skills needed to perform their jobs, there are qualities, called soft skills, that play a huge role in their success.
 Before deciding whether to pursue this occupation, it is a good idea to evaluate whether you have these personal characteristics.
 Both RNs and LPNs need what is called a service orientation, meaning they are willing to actively look for ways to help people.
 They should also be socially perceptive or aware of others' reactions.
 Nurses must have good listening and speaking skills, be detail-oriented and have good organizational and critical thinking skills.
 They should also be patient and emotionally stable.

 The educational requirements for registered and licensed practical nurses differ from each other greatly.
-To become an LPN one must complete a training program that lasts one year and combines classroom study with supervised clinical practice.
+To become a licensed practical nurse (LPN) one must complete a training program that lasts one year and combines classroom study with supervised clinical practice.
 Some technical and vocational schools, community colleges, high schools and hospitals offer these programs.
 Often credits earned in an LPN program can be transferred to an RN program.

 RNs train for between two and four years, earning a Bachelor's of Science Degree in Nursing (four years), an Associate Degree in Nursing (two years) or a diploma in nursing (three years).
 Students receive classroom instruction and supervised practical training in hospital departments.
 Some schools offer RN to Bachelor's Degree or RN to Master's degree programs for students who have Associate Degrees or Diplomas in Nursing.